BallOfEnergy1/Spool/README.md

   - This has been done with my [fork of Hodgepodge](https://github.com/BallOfEnergy1/Hodgepodge).
 - ~~Editable configs in-game.~~
 - ~~Finish dimension-based threading config option.~~
-  - Still need to test this a bit, though this is now the default config option.
+  - ~~Still need to test this a bit, though this is now the default config option.~~
 - ~~Distance-based threading!~~
   - All that's left for this is testing long-distance updates and forced chunks.
-  - Other than the above, completely finished and polished!
+  - Other than the above, it's finished and polished!
 - ~~Fix the builtin MC profiler (crashes the game).~~
   - Not only fixed crashes, but also added an extra config option for viewing the section times inside threads (see: `B:"Use better task profiling?"`).
 - ~~Truly make concurrent world access :ayo:~~
-  - This is done!
-Concurrent world may have some bugs, however it is fully implemented based on the config option!
+  - This is done! ~~Concurrent world may have some bugs.~~
 - Debug until 99% of issues have been fixed (concurrency and such).
 - Begin the compatibility spree of forking/PRing/mixin-ing other mods in order to increase thread safety.
   - ~~Fix issues with world chunk saving/loading where the *entire world is deleted* (mod conflict).~~